The Cliff Walk

 by Don J. Snyder

-Snyder splendidly details experiences, storytelling that reaches parts of the mind that most individuals would rather not tap.
+Snyder splendidly details his experiences, storytelling that reaches parts of the mind that some individuals would rather not tap.
 Without a trace of mawkishness, Snyder shares tender family experiences with rich images: Kissing, walking, peeing--as in his son peeing on him at night, the uncle who carried his crippled daughter till his death, the Snyders pretending to be drunk Russian figure skaters.
-Snyder's misadventures as a neophyte carpenter are equally rich and chilling--blood, cold, fumbles, and all.
+Snyder's misadventures as a neophyte carpenter are equally rich and chilling.
 Stories of intimacy are rare amid the violence and glib romances of today.

 A cover blurbster "marked paragraphs to read aloud, to share with others, on almost every page."
 I marked and highlighted my copy too, and I dislike most memoirs.

-Snyder probably cost himself thousands in sales by chronicling so much.
-If he wrote this as a Reader's Digest version, he might have had a best seller.
-Instead, Snyder does not let his aesthetic standards waver.
-Not a book for tender-hearts or those who think characters should be paragons of phony virtue, this is exquisite writing on the dreaded subject of struggling with oneself.
+Not a book for tender-hearts or those who think book characters should be paragons of virtue, this is exquisite writing on the dreaded subject of struggling with oneself.

 "There it is in front of you: What you work for and the reason you live.
 And you keep missing it." may not mean much in a review, but if you read this book, it does.
 Whatever his character flaws, Snyder knows how to put prose on paper.
-Snyder will not be interviewed by Barbara Waters, but this is one heckuva a good story.
 Highly recommended.

 Book review article by J.T.
 Fournier, last updated July 23, 2009.